Ardsilla

-Ardsilla is a heritage-listed house at 5 Richard Street, Bourke, Bourke Shire, New South Wales, Australia.
+Ardsilla is a heritage-listed house at 5 Richard Street, Bourke, in the Far West region of New South Wales, Australia.
 It has also been known as Brigalow and was briefly the Brigalow Private Hospital.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Ardsilla was built in the 1890s by William Gale.
 Gale had come from Penrith as a teamster and built a sawmill and timber yard at the corner of Anson and Richard Streets.
 Gale was also the first owner and licensee of the Central Australian Hotel, also located in Anson Street.
 He donated land for the Port Bourke Stockade Reserve.
 His son, William Charles Gale remained in Bourke and was later a businessman and alderman there.

 Ardsilla was then bought by William Glover along with other items of the business interests from the Gale family.
 In 1932 Dr Levings bought the house.
 It was the "Brigalow" Private Hospital started by Matron Winifred Stowe together with Henrietta Letitia Glover (née McCullach), wife of William Glover above, in 1938.
 In 1939 the house was bought by Dr. Vincent Malcolm Putland (Captain Putland), who was an army medical officer, then Dr Coolican (snr) who practiced there from 1940 to 1948.
 It was then sold to Dr R. F. E. (Ted) Collican, who left Bourke in 1970 and died in 1978.

 The property was then in poor condition and the Council proposed its demolition however it was purchased by Dr David and Jenny Sutherland in the early 1980s who restored the building and were instrumental in having a Permanent Conservation Order placed on it.
 The Sutherlands then also left town, at which time the building was purchased by a local businesswoman.
 It remains a private residence.

 A series of alterations were made at unknown dates: the verandah was infilled and had a laundry in it, a carport was installed and a chain wire fence replaced the original picket.
 It was proposed in 2011 to remove these changes and restore the house to its previous condition.

 Part of the verandah was restored using local heritage funding in 2010.